good-loop/doc/pages/policy/equal-opportunities.md

 ## 3. Statement of policy

-(a) It is the policy of Good-Loop Associates Ltd to ensure that no job applicant, employee or supplier receives less favourable treatment on the grounds of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion, or is disadvantaged by conditions or
+(a) It is the policy of Good-Loop Ltd to ensure that no job applicant, employee or supplier receives less favourable treatment on the grounds of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion, or is disadvantaged by conditions or